OCA/server-tools/date_range/README.rst

 * Your date ranges are now available in the search filter for any date or datetime fields

-  Date range types are proposed as filter operator
+  Date range types are proposed as a filter operator

   .. figure:: static/description/date_range_type_as_filter.png
      :scale: 80 %
      :alt: Date range type available as filter operator

-  Once a type is seclected, date ranges of this type are porposed as filter value
+  Once a type is selected, date ranges of this type are porposed as a filter value

   .. figure:: static/description/date_range_as_filter.png
      :scale: 80 %